clemdesign/grav-plugin-social-seo-metatags/README.md

 `enabled` or "Facebook active" enable integration of [Facebook Open Graph](https://developers.facebook.com/docs/opengraph/getting-started) meta-tags.

 You need to generate an app_id.
 Without this property you will lose admin right on the Open Graph Facebook Page.

+### Gzip activation

+It could be that content sharing on facebook require the _Gzip activation_.
+The [Facebook debugger](https://developers.facebook.com/tools/debug/sharing/) will display no data or incomprehensible errors in this case.

+To resolve it, set the `cache.gzip` to `true` in `system.yaml` configuration file.

+This behavior is discussed [here](https://github.com/getgrav/grav/issues/1955).

 # Demo